facn2/Path18/README.md

 ### User Story:
 ##### As a user I can...
-* read welcome page and instructions on how to use the app
+* read welcome page and instructions on how to use the app.
-* view card with job and decide if I like / dislike it
+* view card with job and decide if I like / dislike it.
-* click on card to view more details
+* click on card to view more details.
-* View list of jobs I like
+* View list of jobs I like.
-* click on job to view details on the job and career path
+* click on job to view details on the job and career path.
-* read details instructions for the app in the help page
+* read details instructions for the app in the help page.

 ---